fhiso/sources-and-citations/rdfa-bindings-20170626.md

-If *current element* has a `content` attribute, and either has no `datatype` attribute, or its `datatype` attribute is empty or has a value (after expanding shorthand IRIs) other than either of the following IRIs, then the *current property value* *shall* be the value of the `content` attribute.
+If *current element* has a `content` attribute, and either has no `datatype` attribute, or its `datatype` attribute is empty or has a value (after expanding shorthand IRIs) other than either of the following IRIs then the *current property value* *shall* be the value of the `content` attribute.

     http://www.w3.org/1999/02/22-rdf-syntax-ns#XMLLiteral
     http://www.w3.org/1999/02/22-rdf-syntax-ns#HTML

 {.note} These two IRIs have special treatment in RDFa.
-This standard excludes them for complete compatibility with a full RDFa parser, but it is not anticipated that they will arise in practice.
+This standard excludes them for completeness, but it is not anticipated that they will arise in practice.

 {.example ...}  The purpose of the `content` attribute is to allow the *citation element value* to be something that is not rendered or